Robert Attenweiler is "one of the most talented poets writing for the theatre right now."

 I'm a proud member of the Lark Play Development Center, a New York Foundation for the Arts Fellow in Playwriting/Screenwriting, and was once named "Person of the Year" by the New York Theater Experience, Inc. for leadership and commitment to independent theater in New York City.
 I was also the recipient of the 2015 Voices Inside/Out Playwriting Residency, in which I taught a week-long master class in playwriting to inmates at a medium security prison in Kentucky, furthering my commitment to bringing arts education to underserved communities.

-Recently, my original TV pilot, LIBERTY FALLS, was named a FINALIST in the 2018 Austin Film Festival Script Writing Competition (AMC Drama Teleplay Pilot).
+Recently, my original TV pilot, LIBERTY FALLS, was named a FINALIST in the 2018 Austin Film Festival Script Writing Competition (AMC Drama Teleplay Pilot) and placed in the Top 1% (out of 2500 entries) in the 2019 Script Pipeline TV Writing Competition.